Bike Touring 101

 There are other options like eating in a restaurant, but it would be too expensive to sustain on a long-distance tour.

-These are some “easy foods” that I carry with me:
+These are some “easy foods” that I carry with me on a cycle tour:

 - Peanut butter